YuriHolubeu/yuriholubeu.github.io/content/_index.md

-        From time to time I study mathematics or some specific fields of physics, and here are some notes abot them.
+        From time to time I study mathematics or some specific fields of physics, and I have created notes abot them.

         <table border="0">